How to collect supplier emissions data for CBAM compliance (step-by-step guide)

 Importers must report embedded emissions per installation, per product

-Under CBAM, importers are required to declare the embedded CO₂ emissions for each shipment of in-scope product, tied explicitly to the installation where the goods were produced.
+Under CBAM, importers are required to declare the embedded CO₂ emissions of in-scope goods at product and installation level, based on where the goods were produced.
 This means reporting must be done at the level of each import declaration, not just once per product or supplier.

-During the transitional phase (ending 31 December 2025), reporting is on a quarterly basis via the CBAM Transitional Registry, detailing both direct and indirect emissions per CN‑coded goods.
-As of 1 January 2026, reporting shifts to an annual basis, with the first report due by May 31, 2027.
+During the transitional period (ending 31 December 2025), reporting was done on a quarterly basis via the CBAM Transitional Registry.
+From 1 January 2026, reporting shifts to an annual CBAM declaration, with the first annual report due by 30 September 2027.

 Suppliers must deliver data in line with the Monitoring & Reporting Regulation (MRR)